AikaHorizon333/RTR105/works/derivative/Derivative.md

 ![AllDer](https://github.com/AikaHorizon333/RTR105/blob/main/works/derivative/plot.png)

+## Conclusions

-As this graph is too dificult to interprete (Not the best visual representation), the data will be splitted between the first and second derivative data
+The data plotted above is not the best visual representation since everything is mixed up and the details get lost on the range of the calculated data.
+So, it will be splitted between the first and second derivative data

 First Derivative: